-This document outlines how Ribble Valley Conservative Association processes and manages personal data and:
+This document outlines how Ribble Valley Conservatives processes and manages personal data and:

 • Identifies the data controller.

 • Explains the lawful basis for processing personal data.